Framework for Evaluating Eligibility, Tenure, and Rotation

 Rotation Effects (Analytical Distinction)

-Rotation effects describe the downstream institutional and political consequences that may follow from a rotational eligibility regime, including changes in observed patterns of authority distribution, incumbency persistence, authority dispersion, elite gatekeeping, and career incentives.
+Rotation effects describe the downstream institutional consequences that may follow from a rotational eligibility regime, including changes in authority distribution, incumbency persistence, elite gatekeeping, and career incentives.

 Rotation effects are contingent outcomes.
 They are not constitutive of rotation itself and must not be used to infer whether a system is rotational in design.
-A system may produce visible member replacement while remaining permission-preserving in architecture, or may impose strict eligibility exhaustion while exhibiting varied downstream effects depending on institutional context.
+A system may produce visible member replacement while remaining permission-preserving in architecture, or may impose strict eligibility exhaustion while producing varied downstream effects across institutional contexts.

 System Properties Under Rotation and Rotation Inhibition

-Rotation operates as a structural mechanism of democratic self-correction.
-By exhausting authorization to hold office along the duration vector without restoration, rotational eligibility regimes periodically require successor authorization across successive cohorts.
+Rotation operates as a structural mechanism of democratic self-correction by exhausting authorization to hold office without restoration and periodically requiring successor authorization across successive cohorts.

 Where this mechanism operates predictably, governing systems tend to exhibit several recurring institutional properties: